normai/purpleterms/docs/notes.md

 <img src="./20090504o2215.grainydummy180sq.v0.x0128y0128q66.jpg" style="float:right;" width="64" height="64" alt="Grainy Dummy 1">

-Here is a little experiment with GitHub Markdown, entirely unrelated to Terminal.js.
+Here is a little experiment with GitHub Markdown, entirely unrelated to Termjnal.
 Can an image be right aligned?
 Findings: Not with `style="float:right;"`, but with the legacy `align="right"`.
 <sup><sub><sup>*Paragraph 20210506°0931*</sup></sub></sup>